dowendg/Owens-Personal-Game-Authenticator-PMA/README.md

     Custom Implementation: A personalized version of the mc-authn library.
     Token Management: Automates the retrieval and management of authentication tokens for Minecraft.
     Flask API Endpoint: Includes a Flask API endpoint to initiate and manage authentication requests.
+    Custom Domain Integration: Designed to work with a custom domain using callback.py to forward requests to the authentication server.

 Requirements